Biden-Xi virtual meeting to be about managing competition: US official

 "This is an opportunity for President Biden to tell President Xi directly that he expects him to play by the rules of the road, which is what other responsible nations do on everything from technology to trade to international institutions and international waterways," said the official.

-Tariffs, one of China's most urgent concerns, are not expected to be on the agenda.
+Tariffs, one of China's most urgent concerns, are not expected to be on the agenda, although China watchers believe President Xi could raise it as part of a list of grievances to match the US'.

 Other than these areas of divergence, Mr Biden will also discuss areas of potential alignment such as climate change and health security.

-The official stressed that China's cooperation on these issues are in its interests and not a quid pro quo for American acquiescence in other areas.
+The official stressed that China's cooperation on these issues is in its interests and not a quid pro quo for American acquiescence in other areas.

 "This is not a favour to us," she said.
 "While we may work together in these regards, that does not alter the nature of the bilateral relationship, and we very much reject the linkage between cooperation on transnational issues and bilateral relations."